eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Ansible playbooks and roles for deployment (OpenStackAnsible)
 + view DevOps as ***configuration as code***:
 	- Experience with ***configuration as code***; Puppet, SaltStack, Ansible, or Chef.
++ ***network operations center, NOC.***
+	- A network operations center (NOC, pronounced like the word knock), also known as a "network management center", is one or more locations from which network monitoring and control, or network management, is exercised over a computer, telecommunication or satellite network.
++ Expertise using AWS services like CloudWatch, CodeBuild, CloudTrail, Athena, ECS, EC2, IAM, Lambda, and CloudFormation
++ Experience developing and deploying systems on cloud infrastructure such as Kubernetes, Consul, and Vault
++ knowledge of various issues in the field of cloud engineering (virtualization, scalability, load balancing, failovers, distributed computing power, cloud deployments, monitoring, log processing)
 + skill set:
 	- continuous integration/delivery (CI/CD) methodologies and practices
 	- develop open-source, scalable simulation and virtualization environments